 - The parallel 8-bit camera interface and onboard microphone are available.

 - Provides official support for multiple Desktop-version of Linux.
 You can even use Raspbian or Android.

-- Lack of off-the-shelf camera module is also mentionable, and the device is not cheap.
+- The lack of an off-the-shelf camera module is also mentionable, and the device is not cheap.
 It can charge you up to $80.

-This is one of the unique Raspberry Pi alternatives by Pine64 that offer A53 RK3328 SoC with GbE and USB 3.0 ports.
-It follows the style of Raspberry Pi and known as Rock64.
-When every other alternative is using Allwinner A64, this device is powered by a brand new quadcore processor by Rockchip.
+This is one of the unique Raspberry Pi alternatives by Pine64 that offers A53 RK3328 SoC with GbE and USB 3.0 ports.
+It follows the style of Raspberry Pi and is known as Rock64.
+When every other alternative uses Allwinner A64, this device is powered by a brand new quadcore processor by Rockchip.
 Developers can work on it as it is an open-source project.
 Full schematics and community support are also available.